Château d'If Ticket

 Château d'If Opening Times

-Final admission is subject to the ferry schedules from Marseille's port.
+Final admission is subject to the boat schedule from Marseille's port.

 Free Admission

-EU citizens aged 18 to 25.Children under 18, regardless of nationality.
+EU residents aged 18 to 25.Children under 18 of any nationality.

-To obtain free admission, present a valid ID at the ticket office.
-Free admission is also available on the first Sunday of the month in specified months and during the third weekend of September.
+To obtain free admission, visit the ticket office with a valid ID for verification.
+Free entry is also available on the first Sunday of the month in certain periods and on the third weekend of September.

 Transport Not Included